-Prior to joining the Council of Juvenile Correctional Administrators, Wendi Faulkner served as Deputy Director of the Division of Facility Support for the Ohio Department of Youth Services.
+Prior to joining the Council of Juvenile Justice Administrators, Wendi Davis served as Deputy Director of the Division of Facility Support for the Ohio Department of Youth Services.
 She was responsible for security, classification, operations, unit management, treatment and programming within the DYS facilities.
 The Division also included Medical Services and the Buckeye United School District.
 Before this role, she served as the Bureau Chief of the Office of Quality Assurance and Improvement for the Ohio Department of Youth Services.
 She was responsible for agency quality assurance efforts to include policy, research, auditing, and process improvement.
-In addition to this considerable responsibility, Ms. Faulkner also had oversight of the agency’s Office of Information Technology Services which involves networking, telecommunications, desktop computing, application development, project management services, and unified communications such as email and calendaring.
-Serving as a trusting advisor, Ms. Faulkner serves a mentor to those who work under her leadership.
+In addition to this considerable responsibility, Mrs. Davis also had oversight of the agency’s Office of Information Technology Services which involves networking, telecommunications, desktop computing, application development, project management services, and unified communications such as email and calendaring.
+Serving as a trusting advisor, Mrs. Davis serves a mentor to those who work under her leadership.

-Diane is employed by CJCA as the controller and handles all areas of the financial operations of both CJCA and PbS Learning Institute.
+Diane is employed by CJJA as the controller and handles all areas of the financial operations of both CJJA and PbS Learning Institute.
 Diane has a bachelor’s degree in accounting from Newbury College and has worked in non-profit organizations for over 20 years.